SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/sf/java/metadata/doc/metadata.rst

 Overview
 --------

-Metadata filters are set of regular expressions used to match the text of the build output and process the errors, categorize it, and used to generate the output for diamonds, summary file, email output.
-Predefined set of ids are defined for each stage of the build.
+Metadata filters are a set of regular expressions used to match the text of the build output and process the errors, categorize it, and used to generate the output for diamonds, summary file, email output.
+A predefined set of ids are defined for each stage of the build.
 For example for raptor compilation filter is defined as below,

 The default definition of filterset.sbs is